 When and where will I get my vaccine?

-If you are a patient of Santa Rosa Community Health you will be receiving a call from your provider to schedule your visit.
-The COVID-19 vaccine is being given in phases based on your age, risk, and exposure factors. [insert phase graphic]
+If you are a patient of Santa Rosa Community Health you will be receiving a call or text from your provider to schedule your visit.
+The COVID-19 vaccine is being given in phases based on your age, risk, and exposure factors.

 How much will the vaccine cost and will my insurance cover it?

 There is NO cost for the COVID-19 vaccine.
-We are working together to end the global pandemic and no one will be denied the vaccine.
+We are working together to end the global pandemic and no one will be denied the vaccine for cost.